-We use your personal data to communicate and engage with you mainly through:
+We use your personal data to communicate and engage with you in a number of ways, including via emails, e-newsletters, events, surveys, photography/filming and responding to media enquiries

 Where we obtain your information

-Your information is collected when you sign up for the newsletter, register to attend an event, or contact us for a media enquiry.
+We collect your information when you sign up for the newsletter, register to attend an event, attended an event, or contact us for a media enquiry.

 What personal information we collect